-One way that institutions of higher education fall short in developing a cohesive brand is when they fail to realign their mission and core values with their ongoing operations.
+One way that institutions of higher education fall short of developing a cohesive brand is when they fail to realign their mission and core values with their ongoing operations.
 The University of Oregon came to this realization after spending the first five million of a $20 million marketing campaign that featured an esoteric one-word message, “If.”
 The advertising was not only “inane and insulting” — it said nothing about who the University of Oregon was.

-The university decided to pull out of the campaign and focus instead on honoring its commitment to provide quality education.
-The $15 million slated for the remainder of the ad campaign will now go toward raising money for academic programs, an allocation of resources consistent with Oregon’s commitment to cut administrative expenses two percent across the board and use those funds toward making new faculty hires.
+The university decided to pull out of the campaign and focus instead on honoring its commitment to providing quality education.
+The $15 million slated for the remainder of the ad campaign will now go toward raising money for academic programs, an allocation of resources consistent with Oregon’s commitment to cut administrative expenses by two percent across the board and use those funds toward making new faculty hires.

 When you know your core values, you understand your priorities.
 It becomes much easier to make budget decisions even when funds are scarce.

 Reassess Your Priorities